KSU-SWE6733-Spring2023-Team3/development-project/README.md

 ## Test-first

 Unit tests can be found in the [API tests directory](api/tests/Feature/RegistrationTest.php).
 To run the unit tests, follow the instructions in the [API README](api/README.md) to create a new API instance.
 By default, database connection is not allowed, so contact the team to gain access.
 Alternatively, you can set up a Neo4j database locally and connect the API to it.
+A screenshot of these running successfully can be seen at [unit-tests.png](unit-tests.png).

 Behavior driven tests can be found in the [testing](testing) directory.